xiehurricane/structor/README.md

 ### Description
-Structor is a former React UI Builder, but dramatically changed.
+Structor is dramatically changed React UI Builder.
 If you are not familiar with React UI Builder you can watch the video here: [https://www.youtube.com/watch?v=5nqOFSjXKPI](https://www.youtube.com/watch?v=5nqOFSjXKPI).

 But it is better to read the following description and Wiki docs here because the builder has absolutely redesigned look and feel and has a lot of new features.